 And the majority of Millennials (45%) in a 2014 survey by Androit Digital say a combination approach of digital ads and traditional ad channels is equally or more effective in influencing their brand decision making, compared to either as a standalone channel.
 Furthermore, 3 out of 4 small businesses use both print marketing and online efforts combined.
 This strategy usually offers the best return on investment and gets the best response rates.

 So what do you think?

-Is content marketing in your plans for 2016?
+Is content marketing in your plans?
 What made you decide to do it?
 Leave a comment or click to tell us what you think.